Cold coronavirus reality gnaws at ag markets despite Aussie successes

 The world economy was set to contract 2.6 per cent on 2019 results to just 1.2pc.

-However, despite current global market disruption Australia had navigated the past few months of the coronavirus emergency better, or as well as, anywhere said Rabobank's Australian head of food and agribusiness research, Tim Hunt.
+However, despite current global market disruption Australia had navigated the past few months of the coronavirus emergency better than, or as well as, anywhere said Rabobank's Australian head of food and agribusiness research, Tim Hunt.

 Even if you are selling food, it will be a slow and challenging market into 2021